-This course explores current issues, proposed solutions and shortcomings in public safety preparation for and response to the threat of terrorism.
+This course will focus on current issues, proposed solutions, and shortcomings in public safety preparation for and in response to the threat of terrorism.
+(3 credits)

 - ENG 101: English Composition 1

 - Background in public safety or obtained permission from the instructor to take this course

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Discuss in depth the modern concept of terrorism in general.

 - Explain the relevance of the programs of federal, state and local governments to combat and respond to terrorism and integrate these various programs into a workable plan in one’s own agency.

 - Describe the various international terrorism organizations, their strengths, and supporters.